galvanic/adversML/README.md

 - ? optimise pipeline for experiments where the same dataset, same attacks, etc. are used or not worth the time ?
+  -> look into [Makefile](https://bost.ocks.org/mike/make/) to manage dependencies between files
 - profile code
+- re-implement logging of intermediate results, but maybe only first few characters, or statistics or info on the array (contains nan, something like that), would need to see what is actually useful
 - ? [bit arrays](https://stackoverflow.com/questions/5602155/numpy-boolean-array-with-1-bit-entries)
 - ? [explicitly free memory](https://stackoverflow.com/questions/1316767/how-can-i-explicitly-free-memory-in-python)
 - ? make ipython notebook on MI and feature selection for ham